Iluvitari/AZ104-Notes/Practice exam notes.md

 NSG:
 Deny/allow rules
-If attach network interface option is available then vm is off Allow rule with a high pri
+If attach network interface option is available then vm is off Allow rule with a high priority than a block rule will allow that target and then block all others

 ASG:
 Associated with VM nics for NSG targetting

+AAD SSPR:
+Only global admin can edit the security questions for SSPR